Help! My Child is Struggling with Reading

 "I couldn't be happier with SnapWords.
 They have brought a whole new level of interest in and engagement with teaching sight words.
 Great concept and one that is improving learning in my classroom."

-3. This category is for children who know their basic sounds and a handful of the most common sight words, but are not progressing as you feel they should
+3. How to help children who know their basic sounds and a handful of the most common sight words, but are not progressing as you feel they should

 Easy-for-Me Teaching Kit Grade 2 will empower you as you teach your struggling readers all the concepts of reading.
 Skills taught include: